Virginia Drosos took over the top leadership spot at Signet Jewelers Ltd. during a low point for the national retailer.

 Here are four tips that shoppers should follow:

-— CHECK OUT PRICES BEFORE THE LIQUIDATION SALES: The goal for liquidators is to squeeze as much money they can from a sale.
+• Check out prices before the liquidation sales: The goal for liquidators is to squeeze as much money as they can from a sale.
 Robertson says many liquidators, particular those who manage sales of big chains, increase the prices to the manufacturers’ suggested level and then take a discount.
 That creates the illusion of a better deal.
 So checking out prices before and after the actual liquidation sale starts is a good idea.

 Lindsay Sakraida, director of content marketing at DealNews.com, a price comparison website, says shoppers shouldn’t buy impulsively when they see a big liquidation signs.